stardevabhi/stremio-addon-bollywood-comedy-movies/README.md

 The code above include the required modules in our file, declare some variables and set the filters.

 The code below define the scrape function, which scrapes the youtube playlist and search the  youtube video titles in google to retrieve the corresponding imdb ID.
+Append the below code to index.js file.

 ```javascript
 let scrape = async () => {